1. Can I get a divorce?

 4. How long will it take to get a divorce?

-5. What happens to the kids?
+5. What happens to the children?

 The arrangements for the children are separate to any financial settlement and should be determined in accordance with what is in the children’s best interests.
 We always strive to reach agreement in relation to the children without separate court proceedings being necessary, however if there is a continuing dispute between you and your partner then ultimately the court may need to decide what is best for them.